 The least expensive approach to creating a shielded guitar cavity is to use ordinary aluminum foil.
 Aluminum foil for EMI shielding will work as well as any other shielding method, and you might already have some around the house.

 Tape vs Paint for EMI Shielding

 Both approaches will have very similar results, and both will have pros and cons.

-- There’s no mess with tape
+- There’s less of a mess

 - It’s reversible

 - Might loosen over time or not stick properly